horchi/linux-p4d/README.md

 make install
 make inst-sysv-init
 ```
-#### or if you don't like to use the MQTT interface to home assistant
-remove 'HASSMQTT=yes' from the commond above!
+#### or if you don't like to use the MQTT interface remove 'HASSMQTT=yes' from the commond above!

 - Now P4 daemon is installed in folder `/usr/local/bin` and its config in /etc/p4d/
 - Check `/etc/p4d.conf` file for setting db-login, ttyDeviceSvc device (change device if required),